De Montfort University: What it's really like

 How does DMU meet the needs of students with different accessibility requirements?

-We have a dedicated disabilities team who provide a bespoke service for students.
-This means they can work with you to create a plan that’s suitable to your individual needs.
-The best way to take advantage of this is to disclose your disability or concerns to them as early as possible, so they can provide the best possible support for you, ready for when you start studying with us.
+We have a disabilities team who provide a bespoke service for students.
+This means they can work with you to create a plan that's suitable for your individual needs.
+The best way to take advantage of this is to disclose your disability or concerns to them as early as possible, so they can give you the best possible support, ready for when you start studying here.

 Some of the services we offer for students with disabilities include parking spaces for blue badge holders, extended library loans, and access to assistive technology for your studies.
-Our campus is very accessible, with ramps and automatic doors to make the campus easier to get around.
+The campus is very accessible, with ramps and automatic doors to make it easier to get around.

-Finally, our mental health and wellbeing team offer free counselling and wellbeing consultations for students with mental health needs or any student who is going through a difficult time.
+Lastly, our mental health and wellbeing team offer free counselling and wellbeing consultations for students with mental health needs or any student who's going through a difficult time.